akien-mga/godot-old-wiki/class_physics2ddirectspacestate.md

 			rid:  [RID](class_rid) of the object agaisnt which the ray was stopped

-			If the ray did not intersect anything, then null is returned instead of a [Dictionary](class_dictionary).
+			If the ray did not intersect anything, then an empty dictionary (dir.empty()==true) is returned instead.

 #### <a name="intersect_shape">intersect_shape</a>
   * [Array](class_array)  **intersect&#95;shape**  **(** [Physics2DShapeQueryParameters](class_physics2dshapequeryparameters) shape, [int](class_int) max_results=32  **)**